-where $S{eq}$ is equilibrium slope (ft/ft), $\tau_c$ is critical shear stress (lb/ft), $\gamma_w$ is specific weight of water (lb/ft), and y is mean flow depth (ft).
+where S{eq} is equilibrium slope (ft/ft), τ_c is critical shear stress (lb/ft2), γ_w is specific weight of water (lb/ft3), and y is mean flow depth (ft).
 Both critical shear stress and mean flow depth require a design discharge to be specified.
 TS14B does not specify which design discharge should be used for this calculation.
 Lagasse, Zevenbergen, Spitz and Arneson (2012) indicate that the appropriate discharge for use in equilibrium slope equations is difficult to select.
 They acknowledge that a range of discharges are responsible for forming the channel and given long periods of time, extreme discharges would be responsible for forming the channel.
-Preliminary analyses evaluating results using the 1.5-, 10-, and 100-year recurrence interval discharge provide moderate estimates of equilibrium slope, neither underestimating nor overestimating equilibrium slope suggesting that the 10-year discharge is appropriate for use in equilibrium slope analyses.
+Preliminary analyses evaluating results using the 1.5-, 10-, and 100-year recurrence interval discharges as the design discharge indicate that the 10-year recurrence interval discharge provide moderate estimates of equilibrium slope, neither underestimating nor overestimating equilibrium slope suggesting that the 10-year discharge is appropriate for use in equilibrium slope analyses.